Dargaville: Geography

-The nearby Ripiro Beach has the longest unbroken stretches of sand beach in New Zealand, and is largely drivable from one end to the other.
-This beach is home of the famous local shellfish delicacy called the toheroa.
-Overexploitation in the 1950s and 1960s caused the population of the shellfish to decline enough that public gathering of the shellfish is now prohibited.
+The nearby Ripirō Beach has the longest unbroken stretches of sand beach in New Zealand and is largely drivable from one end to the other.
+This beach is home of the famous local shellfish delicacy the toheroa.
+Overexploitation in the 1950s and 1960s caused the population of the shellfish to decline so much that public gathering of the shellfish is now prohibited.

-Dargaville is also the gateway to the Waipoua Forest, a protected national park and home of the biggest specimens of Kauri tree in New Zealand, Tāne Mahuta (Māori, meaning "Lord of the Forest") being chief amongst them.
+Dargaville is the gateway to the Waipoua Forest, a protected forest sanctuary and home of the biggest specimens of kauri tree in New Zealand, Tāne Mahuta (Māori, meaning "Lord of the Forest") being chief amongst them.

-Dargaville is situated by the Wairoa River, with boat moorings adjacent to the town centre.
+Dargaville is situated by the Wairoa River, with the rural locality of Turiwiri based across the river from the Dargaville Wairoa River Bridge.
+Dargaville also houses several boat moorings and a central wharf adjacent to the town centre.
 The river is tidal when it passes through Dargaville.

+Dargaville also includes the previously established village of Mangawhare, with both areas being separated by the Kaihu River – a tributary of the Wairoa.
+Beyond Mangawhare lies the rural locality of Aoroa, which borders Mount Weasley and Harding Park.

 Climate

 Köppen-Geiger climate classification system classifies its climate as oceanic (Cfb) with warm summers and mild winters.